-Two benefits of thinking about causation in this manner are that it helps us understand how the prevalence and distribution of causal factors drives the observed frequency of disease and the strength of association between an exposure and the disease.
-In addition, it demonstrates how the prevalence of a co-factor can impact the strength of association that epidemiologists might find between the exposure factor and the outcome of interest.
-For example, assume that we are interested principally in the strength of association between infection with STREP and the occurrence of CRD (the various measures of association are explained in Chapter 6).
-According to our model of causation in Table 1.1, STREP produces disease when present with RSV, but also without RSV when combined with Stressors.
-What might not be apparent, however, is that changes in the prevalence of the virus or of the Stressors (since they are components of the same sufficient cause) can change the strength of association between STREP and CRD.
+One of the benefits of thinking about causation in this manner is that it helps us understand how the prevalence of a co-factor can impact on the strength of association between the exposure factor and the outcome of interest.
+For example, assume that we are interested principally in the strength of association between infection with Mh and the occurrence of BRD (the various measures of association are explained in Chapter 6).
+According to our example in Table 1.1, Mh produces disease when present with BRSV, but also without BRSV when combined with Stressors.
+What might not be apparent however, is that changes in the prevalence of the virus, or of the Stressors (since they are components of the same sufficient cause) can change the strength of association between Mh and BRD.
+To demonstrate this point, note the 2 populations in Examples 1.1 and 1.2.

-To demonstrate these points, note that the 2 populations shown in Examples 1.1 and 1.2 are based on the component-cause model shown in Table 1.1.
-We include only 3 of the 4 causal factors-STREP, RSV, and Stressors-for simplicity.
-The frequency of each factor indicated above the body of the tables in Examples 1.1 and 1.2 is the same {p(Stressors)=0.4 and p(STREP)=0.6}, except that the frequency of RSV is increased from 30% in Example 1.1 to 70% in Example 1.2.
+This example is based on the component-cause model shown in Table 1.1 using 3 causal factors: Mh, BRSV and Stressors.
+The frequency of each factor indicated above the body of the tables in Examples 1.1 and 1.2 is the same {p(Stressors)=0.4 and p(Mh)=0.6} except that the frequency of BRSV is increased from 30% in Example 1.1 to 70% in Example 1.2.
 In our examples, all 3 factors are distributed independently of each other; this is not likely true in the field, but it allows us to examine the effect of single factors without concerning ourselves with the biasing (ie confounding) effects of the other factors.
-Furthermore, to keep the example simple, we have not shown cases of CRD arising from the Stressors-MP pathway.